-Corporate Voluntary Arrangement (CVA) - If a limited company is insolvent, it can use a CVA to pay creditors over a fixed period.
+Corporate Voluntary Arrangement (CVA)

+If a limited company is insolvent, it can use a CVA to pay creditors over a fixed period.
 The directors of a company can obtain a CVA by engaging and paying an accredited insolvency practitioner to administer it.
+They are usually used where there are different classes of landlords in retail or hospitality restructurings.

-The insolvency practitioner will work out an 'arrangement' covering the amount of reduced debt the company can manage and a payment schedule.
+The insolvency practitioner will work out an "arrangement" covering the amount of reduced debt the company can manage and a payment schedule.
 They will write to creditors about the arrangement and invite them to vote on it.
 The arrangement must be approved by creditors who are owed at least 75% of the debt.
+CVAs do not, however, bind secured creditors.